 Marjorie A. Oettinger grew up in Boston, Massachusetts and studied biology at Harvard.
 She worked in the Kevin Struhl lab as an undergraduate, where she enjoyed lab work and trained other students.
 Next, Oettinger entered the Massachusetts Institute of Technology's graduate program in the health sciences and technology.
 While working in David Baltimore's lab, she collaborated with David G. Schatz on the recombination of V(D)J in fibroblasts and discovered that RAG-1 and RAG-2 synergistically activate V(D)J recombination.
 Oettinger now works at Harvard.
-She discusses her varied lab experiences and explains that her criteria for choosing research projects must include factors like fundability and probability of publications not just interest to her.
-For this reason she feels that private grants like the Pew Scholars are wonderful.
+She discusses her varied lab experiences and explains that her criteria for choosing research projects must include factors like fundability and probability of publications, not just interest to her.
+For this reason she particularly appreciates private grants like the Pew Scholars Award.

-George A. Olah reflects on winning the 1994 Nobel Prize in chemistry and discusses his upbringing in Budapest, Hungary, where he earned a Ph.D. in organic chemistry from the Technical University of Budapest.
-With the collapse of the Iron Wall, Olah and his family eventually immigrated to Ontario, Canada where he became a research scientist at the Dow Chemical Company but later became a professor at Western Reserve University.
-Olah was instrumental in the merging of Western Reserve University and Case Institute of Technology, forming Case Western Reserve University, but eventually left to become director of the Loker Hydrocarbon Research Institute.
+George A. Olah reflects on winning the 1994 Nobel Prize in chemistry and discusses his upbringing in Budapest, Hungary, where he earned a PhD in organic chemistry from the Technical University of Budapest.
+With the collapse of the Iron Curtain, Olah and his family eventually immigrated to Ontario, Canada, where he became a research scientist at the Dow Chemical Company but later became a professor at Western Reserve University.
+Olah was instrumental in the merging of Western Reserve University and Case Institute of Technology, forming Case Western Reserve University, but eventually he left to become director of the Loker Hydrocarbon Research Institute.

-Bradley B. Olwin was born in St. Paul, Minnesota and grew up on Los Alamos, New Mexico.
+Bradley B. Olwin was born in St. Paul, Minnesota, and grew up on Los Alamos, New Mexico.
 There his father was an engineer who worked on nuclear testing sites.
 Olwin studied chemistry at the University of California at San Diego, where he worked in Stuart Brody's and Susan Taylor's lab.
 Olwin then attended the University of Washington, studying pharmacology.
 Working in Daniel R. Storm's labs, he used anisotropy to study calmodulin-binding interactions.
 Olwin accepted a postdoc at University of California, San Francisco in Zach Hall's lab, then at Stephen Hauschka's lab at University of Washington, where he stayed for three years.
-From there he accepted a professorship at Purdue, where he remains today.
+From there he accepted a professorship at Purdue.
 Olwin continues to work on the effects of fibroblast growth factor (FGF) on cell differentiation and regulation, cell de-differentiation, and signaling.

 Paul Oreffice describes his interests in entering a commercial career and his career at Dow, reflecting on the development of Dow International and Dow in general as a place for world innovation in plant engineering and product development.
 Oreffice also offers his views on environmental concerns and government regulations.
 Oreffice also discusses the chemical industry and Dow in light of industry changes, such as internationalization and consolidation.